 Dr. Wenner is a Professor in the Department of Basic Sciences within the School of Natural Health Sciences.
 She is an instructor of undergraduate and graduate courses in Immunology, Research Methods and Bioethics within the Naturopathic Medicine and Integrated Human Biology programs.
 Dr. Wenner mentors students in research exploring immune modulatory and antitumor actions of botanical medicines and medicinal mushrooms..

 Dr. Wenner's past research experience includes serving as co-director and project principal investigator of a National Institutes of Health-funded Developmental Center for Complementary and Alternative Research (DCRC) grant examining the anti-tumor immunopotentiating effects of Trametes versicolor, a medicinal mushroom in use in Asia as an adjunctive, integrative oncology therapy.
 Dr. Wenner also conducted research on the immunomodulatory effects of Echinacea species and constituents.

-Dr. Wenner’s research interests are focused on understanding the immunomodulatory effects of botanical medicines.
-She is particularly interested in understanding combination effects of constituents in complex botanical preparations for the treatment of cancer.
-Dr. Wenner greatly enjoys teaching immunology and serving as a research mentor to students who aspire toward a future career in CAM research.
-Outside of work, Dr. Wenner enjoys spending time with her two children, singing, hiking and camping, bike riding, gardening, making herbal medicines and her yoga practice.
+Dr. Wenner’s research interests are focused on understanding the immunomodulatory effects of botanical medicines and medicinal mushroom extracts.
+She is particularly interested in understanding the combination effects of constituents in complex botanical preparations for the adjunctive treatment of cancer.
+Dr. Wenner is committed to mentoring undergraduate and graduate students who aspire toward a future career in research to strengthen the evidence base of natural medicine practices.

 Dr. Wenner’s philosophy is to teach through active learning, sharing her enthusiasm and providing real-life examples relevant to the topics she teaches and researches.